 IEEE 802.21 Network based Distributed mobility management (21-11-0123-01) is presented by Antonio De La Oliva

 The approach can be fully or partially distributed.
 As MN moves from one anchor point to another anchor point, it can use the previous IP address as well as get a new IP address.
 It will be getting IP prefix announcement for both IP addresses.
-This work can be included in 802.21c
+This work can be included into 802.21c

 Meeting recess at 12:14PM